-On-campus Student Housing Facilities (Residential Facilities): A subset of the "On-campus" category.
-Any student housing facility that is owned or controlled by the institution, or is located on property that is owned or controlled by the institution, and is within the reasonably contiguous geographic area that makes up the campus is considered an on-campus student housing facility.
+On-campus Student Housing Facilities (Residential Facilities): A subset of the "On Campus" category.
+Any student housing facility that is owned or controlled by the institution or is located on property that is owned or controlled by the institution and is within the reasonably contiguous geographic area that makes up the campus is considered an on-campus student housing facility.

 Non-campus: Any building or property owned or controlled by an institution that is used in direct support of, or in relation to, the institution's educational purposes, is frequently used by students, and is not within the same reasonably contiguous geographic area of the institution.
 This also includes any building or property owned or controlled by a student organization that is officially recognized by the institution.
+No non-campus facilities are owned or controlled by the TS Kennedy campus, therefore, statistics for non-campus facilities are not required to be disclosed.